longrnt/Food-Labeling/README.md

 - Enjoy!

 ### Future enhancement
 - Add searching feature for food on Food Management page.
-This will help user quickly get the food they want.
+This will help users quickly get the food they want.
-- Add pagination and sorting for Label Management table.
+- Add pagination and sorting for the Label Management table.